 Remarkably, by avoiding the famous spirals of the old mountain route, the GBT shortens the distance between Zurich and Milan by 25 miles.
 Shorter journey times meant that passenger numbers increased by 30% in the months after it opened.

-"The Gotthard Base Tunnel cuts 40 minutes from the journey between Zurich or Basel and Milan, ensuring rail remains the mode of choice between Zurich and Italy," says Mark Smith, a rail travel expert better known as "The Man in Seat 61,” told CNN earlier this year.
+“The Gotthard Base Tunnel cuts 40 minutes from the journey between Zurich or Basel and Milan, ensuring rail remains the mode of choice between Zurich and Italy,” Mark Smith, a rail travel expert better known as “The Man in Seat 61,” told CNN earlier this year.

 “Those of us who remember the old route will miss the journey ‘over the top’ on the spirals of the old high-altitude Gotthard line, but it remains a scenic route with great views.”

 Heading south, the journey remains much the same, skirting the lakes of Zurich and Zug, passing the home of the world-famous Swiss Army knives at Schwyz before sweeping along the eastern shore of Lake Luzern – known locally as the Vierwaldstaettersee – towards Altdorf, the home of William Tell and the northern portal of the base tunnel.

 Whereas the mountain route had – and still has – the power to distract even the most jaded passenger, the primary sensations of the base tunnel are the sudden change of ambient sound, and a noticeable acceleration when the new section is reached.
 For regular travelers, heads buried in spreadsheets, answering emails or watching movies, the transit through the GBT barely registers nowadays, so routine has this engineering marvel become.